Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v1-to-v2.md

 If you wish to use the new available facades, please refer to [the documentation](../../docs/api/components.md).

+## Components behaviour updated

+* The `Select` component placeholder is not disabled anymore in order to allow user to disable a selection.

 ## Validation status helper removed

 The `validationStatus()` helper has been removed.